-Spatial Biology
+Spatial Biology of animal models

 As we identify signature in body fluids that relate to how patients live and perform, we investigate how those omic signatures relate to the tissue alterations present in the affected skeletal muscle tissue.